JuliaLang/julia/JuliaSyntax/README.md

 #### Tokenization

 The function `tokenize` is the main entrypoint for generating `Token`s.
 It takes a string or a buffer and creates an iterator that will sequentially return the next `Token` until the end of string or buffer.
+The argument to `tokenize` can either be a `String`, `IOBuffer` or an `IOStream`.

 ```jl
 julia> collect(tokenize("function f(x) end"))